 I realize I’ve made a choice to carry a personal device because of the benefits.
 The trick is making sure I use the phone as a tool and not as an escape.

-The article continues, “Recent studies estimate that parents use television, computers, tablets and smartphones for nine hours per day on average.
-A third of this time is spent on smartphones, which due to their portability are often used during family activities such as meals, playtime, and bedtime – all important times involved in shaping a child’s social-emotional wellbeing.
-When parents are on their devices research shows that they have fewer conversations with their children and are more hostile when their offspring try to get their attention.”
+The same article on technoference explains: “Recent studies estimate that parents use television, computers, tablets and smartphones for nine hours per day on average.
+A third of this time is spent on smartphones, which due to their portability are often used during family activities such as meals, playtime, and bedtime—all important times involved in shaping a child’s social-emotional wellbeing.
+When parents are on their devices, research shows that they have fewer conversations with their children and are more hostile when their offspring try to get their attention.”

 So, if you are like me, and you want to prioritize meaningful conversations and interactions with your kids, but you’re not ready to give up your device, what do you do?